akalji-epam-rd/nlp_chatbot_sidorovich/nlu.md

 - what services can you provide

 ## intent:laugh
-- ha
+- aha
-- haha
+- ahaha
-- hahaha
+- ahahaha

 ## intent:goodbye
 - bye